JBlitzar/Text2Image/NOTES.md

 Jul 19 coding session afternoon:

 - Okay, I've paused the current training to implement some improvements.
-I swapped out selfattention for crossattention, which took quite a bit of debugging.
+I added crossattention, which took quite a bit of debugging.
 I switched over to cosine schedule and 500 noising steps.
 I also increased batch size to 32 from 16.
 Lets hit the go button and see what happens!
+- Seems right off the bat that the loss is a bit higher.
+So I increased learning rate by a factor of 3 since I increased the model complexity. (ig?
+It seemed to quell).
+Training is a bit slower, similar results of ~0.05 loss at step 400
+- I have confidence in the crossattention + selfattention pair, I think it will be great!
+- Things to tweak: lr, batch size, x/sa ordering, model architecture size, schedule start/end/timesteps/type, etc